jlmelville/smallvis/docs/nervjse.md

 * https://www.xarg.org/2016/06/the-log-sum-exp-trick-in-machine-learning/
 * http://wittawat.com/posts/log-sum_exp_underflow.html

-The upshot is that we can replace the raw exponential calculation with with using shifted exponentials, where we substract the maximum value of
-$-d_{ij}^2$ from each distance before calculating the similarity.
+The upshot is that we can replace the raw exponential calculation with using shifted exponentials, where we substract the maximum value of $-d_{ij}^2$ from each distance before calculating the similarity.
 After normalization, the resulting probabilities are the same as in the unshifted case, but with a much lower risk of numeric underflow.

 I don't think I've seen this extended to the input similiarities calculated during the perplexity calibration, although you could.
 I've not seen any